When a release from a regulated tank system has been confirmed, OPS requires the owner/operator of the tank system to characterize the release.

 Identify all POEs in the vicinity of the release and document them on report figures.
 For structures, show the uses of buildings, occupancy and whether basements or other subsurface features are present.

-Evaluate all exposure pathways during site characterization activities and continue to evaluated them until no further action is determined.
+Evaluate all exposure pathways during site characterization activities and continue to evaluate them until no further action is determined.
 If a POE exists within the known or predicted extent of contamination and the exposure pathway is complete, there is a potential risk of exposure.
 Exposure pathways are considered complete, or open, until it can be demonstrated that a POE will not be impacted by the release.
 At that time, the exposure pathway is incomplete, or closed/eliminated.
 Evaluate the potential for inhalation via vapor intrusion using the Petroleum Vapor Intrusion guidance.

 Assess each POE identified with a complete exposure pathway.